Transitions Academic Program (TAP)

 How TAP Works

 TAP participants are admitted as non-degree seeking students at the U of A and attend NWACC as degree-seeking students.
-All TAP students enroll in one course at the U of A (typically 3 hours), plus an additional 1-hour course in the fall, and three or four courses at NWACC's Springdale campus (typically 9-12 hours) during their first fall and spring semesters.
+During their first fall and spring semesters, all TAP students enroll in one course at the U of A (typically 3 hours), plus an additional 1-hour course in the fall, and three or four courses at NWACC's Springdale campus (typically 9-12 hours).
 All students enroll in either 1000 or 2000 level coursework (or remedial coursework as required).

 TAP students apply for degree-seeking status at the University of Arkansas once they have met the following criteria:

 - Complete 2 full semesters at NWACC

 - Complete 18 transferrable course hours at NWACC

 - Complete 6 hours of non-degree work at the U of A